-Elidel is a prescription drug approved by the Food and Drug Administration (FDA) for the short-term treatment of mild to moderate atopic dermatitis in people two years and older.
+Elidel is a prescription drug approved by the U.S. Food and Drug Administration (FDA) for the short-term treatment of mild to moderate atopic dermatitis in people ages 2 and older.
 Elidel may be prescribed after other treatments have proven ineffective or unsafe.
-Elidel is also known by its drug name, Pimecrolimus.
+Elidel is also known by its drug name, pimecrolimus.

-Elidel is an immunomodulator, or drug that modifies the immune system.
+Elidel is an immunomodulator, a drug that modifies the immune system.
 More specifically, Elidel is a topical calcineurin inhibitor.
 It is believed that Elidel works by suppressing immune system activity.